jeffmurphy/poodle-prober/README.md

 # Props

-To Kohster for the name and the "TLSv1 disable" feature suggestion!
+To Kohster for the name and the "TLSv1 disabled" feature suggestion!